deutsche-nationalbibliothek/semeval25_llmensemble/README.md

 # Results

-On a dev-sample of 1000 documents that was not used in optimizing our set-up (See documents in `assets/dev-test_idns.csv`), we can report the following results:
+On a dev-sample of 1000 documents that was not used in optimizing (`dev-test`)our set-up (See documents in `assets/dev-test_idns.csv`), we can report the following results:

 |Ensemble Strategy     | Precision| Recall|    F1| PR-AUC|
 |:---------------------|---------:|------:|-----:|------:|